indyleo/dots-debian/README.md

 # My Dotfiles

-Distros i use are
+Distros I Use Are
-Fedora
+Fedora,
-Ubuntu
+Ubuntu,
-Pop-os
+Pop-os, And
-Debian sid
+Debian SID